CLSherrod/clsherrod.github.io/_posts/2009-01-15-stop-worrying-or-die.md

 date: 2009-01-15
 published: true
 categories:
-- Essays
+  - Learning & Growth
 tags:
   - self-worth
-permalink: "/stop-worrying-or-die/"
+permalink: /stop-worrying-or-die/
 ---
 Stop worrying about doing everything.
 Stop worrying about things beyond your control.
 Stop worrying about what some people think about you.